-Reports coming out of the Canberra Casino claim that the Canberra Casino’s owners have requested population details for every town within three hours’ drive from the resort.
+Reports coming out of the Canberra Casino claim that Canberra Casino’s owners have requested population details for every town within three hours’ drive from the resort.
 This is despite labelling its major expansion as aimed for the international high rollers.

 The ACT government works hand in hand with Canberra Casino